GMAT Basics – About the GMAT

 GMAT Scoring

-Students who take the GMAT receive a total score as well as scores on each of the four sections.
-The total score falls between 200 and 800 and is calculated from the verbal and quantitative sections, both of which are comprised entirely of multiple choice questions.
-Section scores for verbal and quantitative are given from 0 to 60 and are converted to total scores using a formula that accounts for the difficulty level of the questions.
-Integrated reasoning scores are reported from 1 to 8, and are based on questions that require test-takers to infer information from multiple sources and analyze graphs and tables.
-Analytical writing scores range from 0 to 6 and are based on an essay writing task that asks students to analyze the argument advanced in a given text.
+Students who take the GMAT receive a total score as well as scores on each of the three sections.
+The total score falls between 205 and 805 and is calculated from the Verbal, Quantitative, and Data Insights sections, each of which are comprised entirely of multiple-choice questions.
+Section scores range from 60 to 90 and are converted to total scores using a formula that accounts for the difficulty level of the questions.

 GMAT Averages